Textualize/textual/docs/styles/links/link_color.md

 !!! note

-    `link-style` only applies to "action links" as described in the [actions guide](../../guide/actions.md#links) and not to regular hyperlinks.
+    `link-color` only applies to Textual action links as described in the [actions guide](../../guide/actions.md#links) and not to regular hyperlinks.

 ## Syntax